Street names are not just about indicating a specific location.

 The Hainanese who lived in the area opened coffee shops, provision shops, and even postal services.
 They worked in many domestic or service roles.
 Many were servants, chefs, and bartenders for the British.

-For example, Hainanese Ngiam Tong Boon, a bartender at Raffles Hotel, was widely-regarded as the first creator of the cocktail called the Singapore Sling, around 1915.
 At the time, societal norms dictated that ladies were not allowed to drink alcohol in public, but punch was acceptable.
 As Ngiam Tong Boon had created a pink drink that looked like punch, no one knew that ladies were actually drinking alcohol.

 Clever marketing or historical fact?